 The removable lid/brain has a compartment accessed with a water-resistant zipper.
 I think the connection points for the lid could be positioned just a little lower so that it doesn’t flop around if you don’t have a lot in the bag, but that’s a minor quibble.

 Two more small hip belt pockets also have WR zippers.
 I like that they are small enough and situated so that my arms don’t brush them when I walk.
 That might change if I put stuff in them, but I’ve never used hip belt pockets.

 There are three mesh pockets around the base of the bag.
 The two at each side are so small that I have trouble jamming a Nalgene bottle on there when the bag is full.

 I cannot get my tent in the back pocket, but there are two straps there that let you attach whatever you like.
 I prefer to keep my tent outside my backpack, so if it’s wet that moisture doesn’t get transferred to everything else inside.

 It’d be nice if there were another set of straps at the bottom to carry something else like a foam bedroll, but no dice.

 For the price, the Granite Gear Crown2 backpack is hard to beat.
-Yes, there are lighter bags out there, but at just 2.2 pounds, this is a good compromise.
+For example, compare it to the range of backpacks from Hyperlite Mountain Gear like the 4400 Windrider Pack.
+Their bags are made from 100% waterproof Dyneema Composite Fabric, but they cost significantly more.
+Yes, there are lighter bags out there, but at just 2.2 pounds, the Crown2 is a good compromise.
 While it’s not as durable as some other packs, it’s tough enough that you’ll get excellent wear out of it.
 The main thing I’d stress is don’t overload it.
 It quickly becomes hellishly uncomfortable if you do.